pvdz/tenko/tests/testcases/regexes/named_capturing_groups/bad_syntax_cases/k_arg_not_closed.md

 `````
 throws: Lexer error!
-    Regex: Missing closing angle bracket of name of capturing group
+    Regex: Tried to parse the name for a capturing group but it contained at least one invalid ident char (`/`)

 start@1:0, error@1:0
 ╔══╦════════════════